 As just an investor with a business review I have recently done a lot of reading and I have learned a lot of things that certain non-fiduciary "advisers" might not have a conversation with you about.
 Hopefully this public service page will serve to educate all investors.
 Again I am not a financial adviser of any sort.
 I am an investor just like you.
 I have however done a lot of research and have posted reputable links so that you the reader can learn.
 This page will also serve as my rebuttal to Tom's comments...

-CRITICAL: KNOW THE DIFFERENCE BETWEEN A FEE-ONLY FIDUCIARY, A FEE-BASED and A NON-FIDUCIARY
+CRITICAL: KNOW THE DIFFERENCE BETWEEN A FEE-ONLY FIDUCIARY AND A NON-FIDUCIARY

 I AND MANY OTHERS SAY BEWARE OF ANNUITIES: According to wikipedia and other sites, the insurance companies that sell annuity contracts pay brokers on average 6% commissions, but as high as 14% when they sell annuity contracts.
 Brokers also typically earn "trailer fees" as long as their name is listed on your insurance company statements.
 Brokers earn 2 - 3% on average when selling "actively managed" mutual funds, which are so-called "retail investment products".
 Mutual funds differ from ETF's or "passively managed" mutual funds which do not pay the huge broker commissions but are vastly cheaper and consistently outperform actively managed mutual funds.